About Me

 News

-- [October 2024] Started my role as a Computational Core support staff at Center for Brain and Mind.
+- [October 2024] Started my role as a computaional server support staff at BrainsCAN Computational RIC.

 - [June 2024] Presented a poster on “Feasibility of Localizing Epileptogenic Tissue with Naturalistic Stimulation in fMRI” at the Organization of Human Brain Mapping 2024 annual meeting.